FusionAuth/fusionauth-example-node-sso/README.md

 This project is two simple example Node.js applications that illustrates how you can easily implement single sign-on (SSO) using FusionAuth.

+## Prerequisites

+This assumes you already have a running FusionAuth instance, user and application running with a valid TLS certificate.
+If you don't, please see the [5-Minute Setup Guide](https://fusionauth.io/docs/v1/tech/5-minute-setup-guide) to do so.

+If you don't have easy access to a FusionAuth instance with a valid TLS certificate, try using https://sandbox.fusionauth.io for the FusionAuth server.
+This is a **shared** host.

+You need to have a valid SSL certificate, otherwise the cookies are not set correctly when the user logs in at FusionAuth.

 ## To run

-This assumes you already have a running FusionAuth instance, user and application running locally.
-If you don't, please see the [5-Minute Setup Guide](https://fusionauth.io/docs/v1/tech/5-minute-setup-guide) to do so.

 * Create two local aliases in your DNS: `hooli.local` and `piedpiper.local`, both resolving to `127.0.0.1`.
 * Create two applications, `Hooli` and `Pied Piper`